govau/service-manual/content/content-strategy/information-architecture/plan-ia/diagram2.md

 imageAlt: Diagram showing an interlinking IA model
 caption:
 title: Interlinking IA
-level: 2
+level: 3
 display: 3
 long_description: new-long-description2.md
 ---

 Top level pages with sub page (parent page) and child pages.
-This is where pages are cross referenced at each level.
+This is where pages are cross-referenced in each parent page section.
 This is useful for sites with a lot of overlapping content.